TheNetworkGuy/netbox-zabbix-sync/README.md

 ```
 hostgroup_format = "tenant/site/dev_location/dev_role"
 ```
+** Group traversal **
+The default behaviour for `region` is to only use the directly assigned region in the rendered hostgroup name.
+However, by setting `traverse_region` to `True` in `config.py` the script will render a full region path of all parent regions for the hostgroup name.
+`traverse_site_groups` controls the same behaviour for site_groups.

 **custom fields**

 You can also use the value of custom fields under the device object.